The latest updates on Swiss and international democracy

 - Five issues for vote in September – on September 27, Swiss citizens will decide on the purchase of new army fighter jets, paternity leave for fathers, the EU freedom of movement agreement, a new hunting act, and tax deductions for childcare

-- What impact on elections and referendumsexternal link – a state-of-the art overview of all votes around the world that have been held or postponed during the pandemic
+- What impact on elections and referendums – a state-of-the art overview of all votes around the world that have been held or postponed during the pandemic

 - Local leadership in times of crisis – when national politicians fail to deliver basic democratic freedoms and tools, mayors around the world step in

 Is there anything else you’d like to hear about from the world of direct democracy?
 Anything we missed?
-Get in touch with our correspondents Domhnall O’Sullivanexternal link or Bruno Kaufmannexternal link
+Get in touch with our correspondents Domhnall O’Sullivan or Bruno Kaufmann